 One in four rural Americans is Indigenous or a person of color.
-There are clear health inequities in rural areas, with historical discrimination and racist policies worsening the health of rural Americans of color and their ability to access care.
-These inequities disproportionately impact farmworkers.
+There are clear health inequities in rural areas, with historical discrimination and racist policies worsening the health of rural Americans of color and their ability to access care.30These inequities disproportionately impact farmworkers.
 Lack of health insurance is another barrier.
 In 10 percent of counties across the country - mostly rural counties - residents can only choose from one insurer.
-Ineligibility and fear of immigration enforcement are added challenges for immigrant farmworkers.
-The service of the serv
+Ineligibility and fear of immigration enforcement are added challenges for immigrant farmworkers.31

-^{26.} Chia-Hsiu Chen et al., Health Disparities in Maternal Health: A Focus on Social Determinants of Health, National Institutes of Health, 2024.
+^{26.} Chia-Hsiu Chen et al., Health Disparities in Maternal Health; A Focus on Social Determinants of Health, National Institutes of Health, 2024.